codenothing/css-compressor/docs/CSSCompression.md

 Usage:

 	// Merge a custom set of options into the defined set
-	// Remeber that it doesn't set, just merges
+	// Remember that it doesn't set, just merges
 	$CSSC->options = array( 'readability' => CSSCompression::READ_MAX, 'organize' => true );

 	// Set a single options value